 Among the many challenges to acquiring such valuable property for public use, is the issue of security.
 At present there is little or no security on site (since much of the bluff property is not officially managed by any local, county or State parks agency) and as such you will need to be very mindful of your surroundings as the bushes and shrubs that line the trails are well overhead in many places preventing you from seeing anything that may be lying in wait just around the next corner.

 When visiting these wild unincorporated and non-secure areas of the bluffs be sure to carry with you a whistle, a cell phone, some sort of repellant spray and preferably a dog that isn’t afraid to bark or a hiking partner who stays a few yards in front or behind you.
+Also be mindful that the trail from the main parking lot at Ballard Rd. is deeply rutted by rain runoff (erosion) and by the use of mountain bikes on muddy trails, ruts that can and do pose a tripping hazard to anyone attempting to hike or run on them.
+There is also no security present at the parking lot so park at your own risk.
+Even adjacent blufftop properties that have been purchased for public use are not completely safe to use.
+Especially where the shrubs & bushes are high overhead.

 The Coast & River Report is attempting to get comments from the group that is trying to raise the funds to purchase this wild & potentially dangerous property for public use, but they have refused to be willing to answer any of the tough questions about what type of security will be provided to protect the public, and exactly who will be paying for it.